carpentries-incubator/python-text-analysis/_episodes/07-wordEmbed_intro.md

 | Word2Vec                | Raw text corpus                            | Dense vectors            | [1, Embedding Dimension] <br>(per word)  | Semantic meaning of words            | Yes <br>(word order)     |

 ### Extracting word features using neural networks
-The following supplental episode unpacks the technology behind Word2Vec — neural networks.
+The next *supplental* episode unpacks the technology behind Word2Vec — neural networks.
 In the interest of time, we will only cover the key concepts and intuition.
 Please consider studying the next episode if you are interested in learning more about the fascinating world of neural networks and how they actually work.

-, it is sufficient to be aware of few key properties of the model.
+For now, it is sufficient to be aware of few key insights.

+1. **Neural networks are highly prevalent in many fields now due to their exceptional ability to learn functions that can map a set of input features to some output (e.g., a label or predicted value for some target variable)**.
+Because of this general capability, they can be used for a wide assortment of tasks including…

+* Predicting the weather tomorrow given historical weather patterns
+* Classifying if an email is spam or not
+* Classifying if an image contains a person or not
+* Predicting a person’s weight based on their height, age, location, etc.
+* Predicting commute times given traffic conditions
+* Predicting house prices given stock market prices

+2. **Neural networks *learn* new meaningful features from the input data.** Specifically, the learned features will be features that are useful for whatever task the model is assigned.
+With this consideration, we can devise a language related task that allows a neural network model to learn interesting features of words which can then be extracted from the model as a word embedding representation (i.e., a vector).

-1. Word2Vec is a machine learning model that generates high-dimensional (many features) vector representations of *individual words* based on observing a word's most likely surrounding words in multiple sentences (dist. hypothesis).
+3. **Word2Vec is an neural network model that *learns* high-dimensional (many features) vector representations of *individual words* based on observing a word's most likely surrounding words in multiple sentences (dist. hypothesis)**.
 For instance, suppose we want to learn a vector representation of the word "outside".
 For this, we would train the Word2Vec model on many sentences containing the word, "outside".

     * *It's a beautiful day **outside**, perfect for a picnic.*
     * *My cat loves to spend time **outside**, chasing birds and bugs.*